lvfup885/SwiftTagLib/README.md

 try audioFile.write()
 ```

+> [!WARNING]
+> This library does not state or guarantee ABI stability despite packaging `XCFramework`'s.
+> Whenever the version changes you should recompile.

 ## Note on C++ Interoprability

 This library is done using [Swift C++ Interop](https://www.swift.org/documentation/cxx-interop/) (there are some [limitations](https://www.swift.org/documentation/cxx-interop/status/) to consider).